Olsro/rockbox-classicbw-themes/README.md

 If you are an iPod Mini user, you can find my mini themes here : https://github.com/Olsro/rockbox-mini2g-themes Themes on this repo will not work on the Minis !

+# Requirement
+You need to install extra "Fonts file" from the last daily build : https://www.rockbox.org/daily.shtml

 # Minimless
 Based on Minim b4 by yuuiko.
 It's still Minimal... but less minimal than it used to be.